 - The Arlington County Police will continue to work with residents, civic associations and others to maintain strong relationships vital to public safety.

-- The Arlington County Police has three District Teams that promote community-based partnerships by engaging with civic associations, neighborhoods, businesses, residents and other County agencies to resolve ongoing issues.
+- The Arlington County Police has two Community Outreach Teams that promote community-based partnerships by engaging with civic associations, neighborhoods, businesses, residents and other County agencies to resolve ongoing issues.

 - An individual’s right to file a police report, participate in police-community activities, or otherwise benefit from police services is not contingent upon citizenship or immigration status.